cobwebch/external_import/Documentation/Administration/Columns/Index.rst

 Columns configuration
 ^^^^^^^^^^^^^^^^^^^^^

-you also need an "external" syntax for each column to define which external data goes into that column and any handling that might apply.
+You also need an "external" syntax for each column to define which external data goes into that column and any handling that might apply.
 This is also an indexed array.
 Obviously indices used for each column must relate to the indices used in the "ctrl" section.
 In its